The U.S. Mission in Sydney is seeking students for the Overseas Seasonal Hire Program to work in the Consulate.

-WORK HOURS: To be determined (due to budgetary constraints participants may only be offered part-time work)
+WORK HOURS: To be determined (Due to budgetary constraints participants may only be offered part-time work)

 BASIC FUNCTION OF POSITION

-We will be offering Eligible Family Member (EFM) high school and college students, aged 16-21, the opportunity to work at the U.S. Consulate General in Sydney through the Overseas Seasonal Hire Program (OSHP).
+We will be offering Eligible Family Member (EFM) high school and college students, aged 16-21, the opportunity to work at the U.S. Consulate General Sydney through the Overseas Seasonal Hire Program (OSHP).
 The OSHP is designed to facilitate the employment of students and to provide clerical and administrative support to the Mission during the U.S. summer vacation season.

 To be eligible to participate in the OSHP, applicants must meet ALL the following requirements:

 - Meet the definition of EFM child, as set forth in 3 FAM7120; or

 - Be a child undertaking the travel for which a U.S. government employee is authorized to receive an Educational Travel Allowance, as set forth in DSSR 280, if that child were to undertake study at a school away from post

 - Eligible EFM students must be able to travel into Australia on a valid visa.
 Please note that DFAT currently does not/not issue diplomatic 995 visas for EFM college students over the age of 21.

 Except that in all cases, the applicant must be at least 16 years of age prior to beginning employment at post.